 Sufficiently Sensitive Methods

 Sampling analysis must be conducted according to sufficiently sensitive test methods approved under 40 Code of Federal Regulations Part 136 for the sample analysis of pollutants.
-For the purposes of this General Order, a method is sufficiently sensitive when the lowest method minimum level of the analytical methods approved under 40 Code of Federal Regulations Part 136 is at or below the receiving water pollutant criteria.
+For the purposes of this General Order, a method is sufficiently sensitive when the lowest quantified minimum level of the analytical methods approved under 40 Code of Federal Regulations Part 136 is at or below the receiving water pollutant criteria, if applicable.

 Environmental Laboratory Accreditation Program-certified Laboratories

-ArticleDivisionEnvironmentalAccreditation
+The analysis of a water quality sample required per this General Order must be performed by a laboratory that has accreditation or certification pursuant to Article 3 (commencing with section 100825) of Chapter 4 of Part 1 of Division 101 of the Health and Safety Code.
+(Water Code section 13176(a).)
+The State Water Board accredits laboratories through its Environmental Laboratory Accreditation Program (ELAP).

 Monitoring Equipment Calibration